aleroses/English/Others/vocabulary.md

 - Oh no, it's going to rain again.
 Oh no, va a llover otra vez.
 - He looked at his watch. Él miró su reloj.
 - Which of these two photos de you like better?
 I think they are both good.
+- How are you?
+How's it going? ¿Cómo estás? ¿Cómo te va?
+- All right.
+Bueno.

 ## Anki
 - Gentleman: Caballero